denkristoffer/filmbuff/README.md

 ### Configuration

-When initializing a new `FilmBuff::IMDb` instance keyword arguments can passed to change default behaviours:
+When initializing a new `FilmBuff` instance keyword arguments can passed to change default behaviours:

 - SSL is used by default when communicating with IMDb but it can be turned off by explicitly setting `ssl` to false.
 - Locale defaults to `en_US` but this behaviour can be changed by passing `locale` with a different value.
 Locale can also be changed as necessary during runtime.
 See [Locales](#locales) for more information.